New COVID origins data point to raccoon dogs in China market - WBBJ TV

 Gao Fu, the former head of the Chinese CDC and lead author of the Chinese paper, didn’t immediately respond to an Associated Press email requesting comment.
 But he told Science magazine the sequences are “nothing new.
 It had been known there was illegal animal dealing and this is why the market was immediately shut down.”

-Goldstein said his group presented its findings this week to an advisory panel the WHO has tasked with investigating COVID-19’s origins.
+Goldstein said his group presented its findings this week to a WHO advisory panel investigating COVID-19’s origins.

+Michael Imperiale of the University of Michigan, a microbiology and immunology expert who was not involved in the data analysis, said finding a sample with sequences from the virus and a raccoon dog “places the virus and the dog in very close proximity.
+But it doesn’t necessarily say that the dog was infected with the virus; it just says that they were in the same very small area.”

+He said the bulk of the scientific evidence at this point supports a natural exposure at the market, and pointed to research published last summer showing the market was likely the early epicenter of the scourge and concluding that the virus spilled from animals into people two separate times.
+“What’s the chance that there were two different lab leaks?” he asked.

 Mark Woolhouse, an infectious diseases expert at the University of Edinburgh, said it will be crucial to see how the raccoon dogs’ genetic sequences match up to what’s known about the historic evolution of the COVID-19 virus.
 If the dogs are shown to have COVID and those viruses prove to have earlier origins than the ones that infected people, “that’s probably as good evidence as we can expect to get that this was a spillover event in the market.”